boyinblue/boyinblue.github.io/900_english/001_goodmorningsam_belle_how_to_politely_confront_your_roommate_kims_convenience.md

 It isn't easy for me to confront someone.
-I try to stretch mt patience as much as possible.
+I try to stretch my patience as much as possible.
 To have a confrontation with someone is not comfortable for me.